 The major competitors of our mobile services including MVNE and the consumer mobile business, are mobile carriers such as NTT Docomo, KDDI, Softbank Corp., their affiliates as well as MVNOs.
 Many of these competitors have higher brand recognition among consumers and greater financial resources, which enables them to implement more extensive and well-developed marketing and low-price strategies.
-Competition, including with new competitors entering the market, may become tougher.
+Going forward, competition, including with new competitors entering the market and pressure to lower pricing, may become tougher.
 Under such circumstances, a failure to differentiate our services from those of competitors could impact our results of operations and our financial condition negatively.